covariance-network/build-trust/web/README.md

 To run the RPS project locally:

-Ensure that you have Node.js and npm installed before proceeding.
+Ensure that you have Node.js and yarn installed before proceeding.

 1. Clone the frontend repo:
    ```bash